dongjune8931/dongjune8931/README.md

 I'm deeply interested in how things work under the hood, especially in **cloud-native systems** and **DevOps practices**.
 I'm exploring different tech stacks to build scalable and reliable systems.

-I'm an aspiring infrastructure engineer who loves to automate, containerize, and optimize.

 ---

 <div align="center">